Amazon And The Art Of (The Grocery) War

 And although it might be a while for the true "auto pay" Amazon Go experience to be operational at scale, it might not be as long before we see the Amazon's physical book stores payments experience in full bloom.
 Those bookstores use bar codes on shelves that can be scanned for details on pricing and even for ordering and paying.
 Bar codes are de rigueur in grocery stores - store shelves and products all have them - codes that can be scanned on items that can be added to a shopping list for auto checkout with Amazon - no POS encounter needed - and even delivered a couple of hours later.

-Taking a chunk out of mobile wallet and mobile pay shares along the way - but not just at Whole Foods.
+Taking a chunk out of mobile wallet and mobile pay shares along the way, but not just at Whole Foods.

 If Whole Foods and Amazon are successful in reshaping the grocery category to overlap with some aspects of food more typically consumed outside the home, then the next element of surprise to hit will be felt in other physical supermarkets, other online outlets for buying groceries, fast food/QSR, pizza joints, and all of the many aggregators that today deliver food to people who don't want to cook.

-Maybe Amazon will reconfigure the Whole Foods store footprint to include food marketplaces, where smaller, specialty players are brought into the Amazon ecosystem and given a chance to sell to a captive audience of buyers in search of a healthy and unique food experience, just like they've done online.
+Maybe Amazon will reconfigure the Whole Foods store footprint to include food marketplaces, where smaller, specialty players are brought into the Amazon ecosystem and given a chance to sell to a captive audience of buyers in search of a healthy and unique food experience, just like it's done online.

 Many of the same places where mobile wallet and mobile pay providers have spent time cultivating acceptance and usage given the frequency of spend in those places.
 Sure, Whole Foods accepts most digital wallets today, but Amazon Prime members won't ever see a checkout lane or a terminal.